misterburton/ideo-sf-vr-nerd-night/README.md

 ### Overview

-First, I'll cover a pair of approaches to creating multi-device, web-based, Virtual Reality prototypes via the new WebVR API.
-Then, Dav will walk us through his preferred editorial and effects pipeline for crafting VR motion content.
+First, [Burton Rast](http://misterburton.com/) will cover a pair of approaches to creating multi-device, web-based, Virtual Reality prototypes via the new WebVR API.
+Then, [Dav Rauch](http://davrauch.com/) will walk us through his preferred editorial and effects pipeline for crafting VR motion content.

 ***